 Packaging artwork often needs to be updated or modified over time to reflect changes in branding, regulations, or consumer preferences.

 Brands and companies are constantly evolving, and their packaging artwork must evolve with them.
-This may involve updates to color schemes, logos, packaging design, and labelling information to reflect new regulations or to keep pace with changes in consumer preferences.
+This may involve updates to colour schemes, logos, packaging design, and labelling information to reflect new regulations or to keep pace with changes in consumer preferences.

 It is important to note that making changes to packaging artwork is not a one-time event, but rather a continuous process that requires ongoing attention and updates.
 This is why it is crucial to have a robust artwork management system in place to ensure that changes are made efficiently and effectively, and that all necessary approvals and certifications are obtained before the updated artwork is released for production.